makerdao/community/governance/polls/Proposal - Rates V2 Poll - October 12, 2020.md

 Plan:

 * Scrap the current Stability Fee formula involving the Base Rate.
 The Base Rate will no longer be voted on after this proposal passes, and a MIP18 vote will be added to deprecate it formally.
 * Formation of the Rates Working Group.
 A somewhat loosely defined group consisting of Domain Team Facilitators and community members.
-Initial members being @hexonaut, @Primoz, @LongForWisdom, @monet-supply and @SebVentures.
+Initial members being @hexonaut, @Primoz, @LongForWisdom, @monet-supply, @SebVentures and @Akiva.
 * Introduction of the Competitive Rate: A rate which is based on the competitive landscape.
 For example if our competition is offering borrowing at 5% for a particular asset, we may decide to offer that same asset for 4%.
 * The Rates Working Group will keep track of governance directives, risk premiums and competitive rates to produce a set of stability fees for each vault type.
 Mostly this will involve setting the rates by competitive analysis coming from risk.
 * The Risk Team will start producing Risk Premium / Competitive Rates on a monthly basis which get handed off to the Rates Working Group who will propose the Stability Fee rate changes.